Early mainframe games: Early games

 Over the course of the decade, computers spread to more and more companies and institutions, even as they became more powerful—by 1971, it is estimated that there were over 1000 computers with monitors, rather than the few dozen at the beginning of the 1960s.
 While different computers could generally not run the same programs without significant changes to the programs' code, due to differences in the physical hardware or machine languages, the expansion of the computing industry led to the creation of catalogs and user groups to share programs between different installations of the same series of computers, such as DEC's PDP line.
-These catalogs and groups, such as the IBM program catalog and the Digital Equipment Computer Users' Society (DECUS), shared small games as well as programs, including, for example, "BBC Vik The Baseball Demonstrator" and "Three Dimensional Tic-Tack-Toe" in the April 1962 IBM catalog, and dice games and question and answer games in the DECUS newsletter.
+These catalogs and groups, such as the IBM program catalog and the Digital Equipment Computer Users' Society (DECUS), shared small games as well as programs, including, for example, "BBC Vik The Baseball Demonstrator" by John Burgeson and "Three Dimensional Tic-Tack-Toe" in the April 1962 IBM catalog, and dice games and question and answer games in the DECUS newsletter.
 The Sumerian Game (1964) for the IBM 7090, a strategy video game of land and resource management, was the first educational game for children.
-Mainframe games were developed outside of the IBM and DEC communities as well, such as the 1962 Polish Marienbad for the Odra 1003.
+Mainframe games were developed outside of the IBM and DEC communities as well, such as the 1962 Polish Marienbad for the Odra 1003, and blackjack, hangman, and tic-tac-toe on the United States Air Force and RAND's JOSS.

 By the latter half of the 1960s, higher-level programming languages such as BASIC which were able to be run on multiple types of computers further increased the reach of games developed at any given location.
 While most games were limited to text-based designs, rather than visual graphics like Spacewar, these games became more complicated as they reached more players, such as baseball and basketball simulation games.
-Access to the computers themselves was also extended to more people by systems such as the Dartmouth Time Sharing System (DTSS), which connected several thousand users through many remote terminals to a central mainframe computer.
+The November 1969 DECUS catalog listed 37 games and demos including Spacewar and The Sumer Game, compared to 58 scientific and engineering applications, the most common intended purpose of a minicomputer.
+Access to the computers themselves was also extended to more people by systems such as the Dartmouth Time-Sharing System (DTSS), which connected several thousand users through many remote terminals to a central mainframe computer.
 By the 1967–68 school year the DTSS library of 500 programs for the system included, John G. Kemeny and Thomas E. Kurtz wrote, "many games".
 Over a quarter of the system's usage was for casual or entertainment purposes, which Kemeny and Kurtz welcomed as helping users to become familiar with and not fear the computer.
 They noted that "we have lost many a distinguished visitor for several hours while he quarterbacked the Dartmouth football team in a highly realistic simulated game".
 By 1972 the football simulation had become a multiplayer video game, supporting head-to-head play.